 Grant funds may be used only for: (1) The allowable costs of the grantees, sub-grantees and cost-type contractors, including allowable costs in the form of payments to fixed-price contractors; and (2) Reasonable fees or profit to cost-type contractors but not any fee or profit (or other increment above allow-able costs) to the grantee or sub-grantee. (b) Applicable cost principles.
 For each kind of organization, there is a set of Federal principles for determining allowable costs.
-Allowable costs will be determined in accordance with the cost principles applicable to the organization incurring the costs.
-The following chart lists the kinds of organizations and the applicable cost principles.
-For the costs of a- Use the principles in-State, local or Indian tribal government, 2 CFR 200.
+Allowable costs will be determined in accordance with the cost principles applicable to the organization incurring the costs using the principles in 2 CFR 200.

 Costs of grantee or subgrantee resulting from obligations incurred by the grantee or sub-grantee during a suspension or after termination of an award are not allowable unless the awarding agency expressly authorizes them in the notice of suspension or termination or subsequently.
-Other grantee or subgrantee costs during suspension or after termination which are necessary and not reasonably avoidable are allowable if: (1) The costs result from obligations which were properly incurred by the grantee or sub-grantee before the effective date of suspension or termination, are not in anticipation of it, and, in the case of a termination, are noncancelable, and, (2) The costs would be allowable if the award were not suspended or expired normally at the end of the funding period in which the termination takes effect.
+Other grantee or subgrantee costs during suspension or after termination which are necessary and not reasonably avoidable are allowable if: (1) The costs result from obligations which were properly incurred by the grantee or subgrantee before the effective date of suspension or termination, are not in anticipation of it, and, in the case of a termination, are noncancelable, and, (2) The costs would be allowable if the award were not suspended or expired normally at the end of the funding period in which the termination takes effect.